SecurityBagel/NIST_800-53r5_Baseline_Config_PowerBI_/README.md

 2. Download and run the .pbit or .pbix file and wait for auto download or refresh of source files.

 # Usage
+- Interact with the Power BI Desktop buttons by holding CTRL+click, or upload to your own Power BI Service for web-based experience.
-- Select control baselines.
+- Select control, privacy, or CSF baselines.
-- Tailor in/out controls to create custom profile.
+- Tailor in/out controls to create a custom control profile.
 - Analyze control and NIST CSF mappings.
 - Use as a foundational tool for your compliance program.